 We will also read some empirical papers to get a better idea of how researchers have discovered and tested some of the phenomena and theories we'll be learning about.
-These papers will be posted on Canvas.
+We'll also occasionally read chapters from other textbooks.
+These papers and additional chapters will be posted on Canvas.